Burma- (Myanmar) 2000

 Even though it’s only a 200 mile drive to Inle Lake, we decided we’d spend the night mid-way at Mount Popa, which is a 5,000 foot volcano in the center of the country.
 Mt.
 Popa is a popular pilgrimage site, with a Golden Buddhist Shrine at the top.
 We stayed one night at the Mt.
 Popa Resort, and that afternoon decided we’d climb to the Shrine.
 Looking at the temple from our room, we didn’t realize there were 777 stairs to the top.
 It was a warm afternoon and as we began to climb, with monkeys everywhere begging to be fed, we realized we may have bitten off a bit too much.
 A young girl saw Misti struggling, and she more or less pushed Misti from behind, half way to the top.

 A wonderful temple, and the monkeys were lots of fun, but an elevator and a cold beer would have been great.
 When we got down, I tried to find a ride back to our hotel but none was to be found.
-I went up to a guy in a pickup, and using sign language, explained I’d pay him the equivalent of five dollars in kyat, and off we went back to the hotel.
+I went up to a guy in a pickup and, using sign language, explained I’d pay him the equivalent of five dollars in kyat, and off we went back to the hotel.
 I don’t think we could have walked ten steps, so the ride was a lifesaver.

 We arrived at Inle Lake late afternoon and piled into a narrow longtail boat, for an hour trip across the thirteen mile lake to our guesthouse.
 Inle is a water world; there are no roads from town to town, and everything is accessible only by boat.
 We spent three days and nights, enough time to visit several of the rotating daily markets and watch the fishermen perform their “fishermen’s ballet.”